censys/censys-cloud-connector/README.md

 - `s3:ListAllMyBuckets`,
 - `ecs:ListClusters`

-It is possible to also utilize AWS built-in policies to ease configuration.
-Both [ReadOnlyAccess][aws-policy-ec2-read-only-access] and
-[SecurityAudit][aws-policy-security-audit] meet the requirements with the exception of API Gateway v2, which requires  `apigateway:GET`.
+An alternative is to use the AWS policy [SecurityAudit][aws-policy-security-audit] along with an additional policy `apigateway:GET` for API Gateway v2.

 ### Azure Roles